diegovelascommerce/VelasLightning/VelasLightningAPI/README.md

+This is the part that handles the creating of channels and processing of invoices.
+A client will communicate with the server side to request that outbounded channels be created to it submit bolt11 invoices to collect their rewards

 # REST API / LAPP

 this handles the creation of channels and the processing of invoices through a REST/LAPP interface.